Stamplay/docs/source/includes/codeblock.md

 ~~~

-### Passing query parameters to Code Blocks
+### Query parameters

-You can pass paramaters to the Code Block using URL query string of the Code Block request.
+You can pass parameters to the Code Block using URL query string of the Code Block request.
 All URL query parameters except the reserved ones (e.g. `user`) will be propagated to the code when it runs.
 To take advantage of this feature, define your JavaScript function such that it accepts two arguments instead of one: the `context` and the callback `cb`.

 All allowed URL query parameters of the Code Block request will be provided to the Code Block code in the form of `context.data` JavaScript object.